kermitt2/grisp/nerd-data/data/preprocessed-wikipedia-files.md

 To install them, unzip them in the root directory where you previously unzipped the language specific wikipedia csv files.
 The wikidata IDs text file will stay in the root directory while the wikidata language specific files will be installed in language sub directories.

-Here how the tree should look like:
+Here how the tree should look like from the root directory:

 ```
 .